Tiny-Earth/DemoSite/site/src/inclusive.md

     #### Identity Attributes

-    Which of the following are primarily a Social attribute of identity?
-Which are Emotional?
-Which are Professional?
+    Sort the following into social, emotional, and professional attributes of identity:

     - ability
     - age